 Eatery options include the award-winning fine-dining Rice Paddy Restaurant, the Lowcountry mainstay Lands End Restaurant, the casual and delicious Front Street Deli, and seafood specialist River Room.

 Whether you’re in the market for something or you just like looking into windows, the Harborwalk has plenty of merchants including antiques, art galleries, book stores, trendy clothing boutiques, home furnishing stores, farmer’s markets full of fresh shrimp and produce, and more.

 And with so much history having taken place in Georgetown, there are several museums in the area that are eager to educate visitors.
 Check out the Rice Museum, South Carolina Maritime Museum, The Gullah Museum, or the Georgetown County Museum.

 So for the history buffs, culinary adventurers, shoppers, and maritime enthusiasts, Georgetown’s Harborwalk is a great place to spend a day or night or both.

 Have you been to Georgetown Harborwalk?
-Tell other visitors what you thought below:
+Add your opinion below:

 Here's some other points of interest in the Myrtle Beach area near this location: